Hamdi al-Pachachi

-Contrary to Nuri as-Said, his primary foreign focus was on the strengthening of the Arab League and the integration of Iraq into that organization.
+Contrary to Nuri al-Said, his primary foreign focus was on the strengthening of the Arab League and the integration of Iraq into that organization.
 Hamdi emphasized co-operation among the Arab countries in the spirit of Arab nationalism, unlike Nuri, who focused on increasing the political power of Iraq within the League.
 He succeeded in maintaining excellent ties with the Egyptian and Syrian politicians, despite significant protest against their dominance in the League and region.
 As Prime Minister, Hamdi al-Pachachi released many of the nationalists who had been detained after the 1941 Iraqi coup d'état, having been a supporter of it himself, but he had to face the growing Kurdish rebellion led by Mulla Mustafa.
 Al-Pachachi rejected their terms, and they revolted in mid-1945 but had to flee to Iran in October.
 Al-Pachachi's victory over the Kurds made him more popular with others, and in December he called for greater political freedom for political parties with free elections.
 On May 29, 1945, France bombed Damascus and tried to arrest its democratically elected leaders who were demanding their full independence from French occupation.
 When Hamdi al-Pachachi returned to Baghdad from the Arab League conference in Cairo on June 15, he stated "We will soon be rid of the nightmare of French imperialism in the Levant.
 The Arab states will enjoy their legitimate rights and international status thanks to united Arab effort."

 On October 4, 1945, Al-Pachachi in his capacity as Prime Minister of Iraq addressed a letter to the United States government, stating in reaction to President Truman's calls to open Palestine for Jewish immigration "The Iraq government regards it as its duty to inform the American Government that it deems any support of Zionism as contrary to the interests of the Iraqi State and the Arab peoples generally.
 In view of the friendship that Iraq feels towards the Americans it is hoped that America will avoid causing injury to the Arabs in their homelands by such intervention.
 Zionism is an aggressive move towards the heart of the Arab nation.
 The Arabs intend to use all means at their disposal to defend existence and the safety and security of their home."

 Ties between the British-backed regent 'Abd al-Ilah and al-Pachachi were gradually weakened as the Regent argued for more involvement in the political party system.
 Under intense pressure from 'Abd al-Ilah, al-Pachachi was forced to resign from his post as Prime Minister in February 1946.
 On May 2, 1946, he said the Arabs must "take decisive action, which is now the only available course" regarding the issue of Palestine.